 Although most people don’t mind scrolling for information, it’s still important to show the most crucial details above the fold.
 This plays into the fact that you only have 0.05s to influence a user and even the fastest reader will form a first impression before scrolling.

 Quick tip: Your above the fold content should be both informative and a teaser for the full-length copy.
 If the recipient only reads above the fold, they should still come away with the gist of the message.

-The last thing you need is a problem with your marketing platform, to avoid issues implement Maropost Marketing Cloud, – everyone wants to know how the promotion went and you want to get them an answer ASAP.
+The last thing you need is a problem with your marketing platform, to avoid issues implement Maropost for Marketing, – everyone wants to know how the promotion went and you want to get them an answer ASAP.
 Download Neil Patel’s Guide to Email Marketing below to learn how to make the most of your next email marketing campaign: